MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-turkish.md

 Be brief.
 Short and clear sentences are easier to understand.
 Avoid using heavily inflected long words, complex structures, and strings of nouns.
 Use modern and well-known words.

 If some part of the source text is unclear or more than one interpretation is possible, check the Instructions or Comments provided with the translation file.
 They may have the information you need to clear up the confusion.
-If this isn’t the case, you can contact the product team for clarification, when possible.
+If this isn't the case, you can contact the product team for clarification, when possible.

 Support articles and product pages from Microsoft also present detailed information.
 Search online for information that will help you to better understand or clarify the context and avoid vague translations.